There are additional fees involved with TEFCA IAS in

 - Log in with the provided email address

-- When prompted to provide identity verification (using Clear or ID.me), use the corresponding phone number and DOB.
+- When prompted to provide identity verification (using Clear or ID.me), use the corresponding phone number + email address (for CLEAR) or email address + password (for ID.me)

 - Follow the flow to authenticate, consent, and retrieve data.